 Is it really a problem of having too much money upon death?
 In some customs, paper money is burned so that it can follow you to heaven.
 In other customs, one’s wealth can be divided uncontentiously among surviving kin.
 Having too much money when you die is problematic for many reasons.

 You could also end up with too many assets when you die, which will also have to be divvied up amongst your relatives.
 For example, if you have a nice boat sitting at the marina, it becomes part of your estate when you die.
 Your children will then likely sell the boat and keep the money, but there is so much more that can be done with this asset.
-A sponsored boat donation is something to consider in this case, as it ensures that your boat ends up with someone who will use it and that the money from the sale goes to those in need.

 THE PROBLEMS WITH HAVING TOO MUCH MONEY WHEN YOU DIE